 10. Regent University

-Regent University offers a BA in Leadership Studies with an academic track in Government and Public Policy that is ranked among the state’s best baccalaureate program.
+Regent University offers a BA in Leadership Studies with an academic track in Government and Public Policy that is ranked among the state’s best baccalaureate programs.
 Students enrolled Regent’s accelerated public administration degree program complete 120 semester credits in classes in US History, Statistics, ethics, systems thinking, innovation leadership, economics, the study of great leaders, research writing, the legislative process, and the American Judicial System, to name a few.
 Classes offered at Regent University run in 8-week sessions.

 Regent University was established in 1977 and is an interdenominational evangelical higher learning institution.
 Regent’s suburban campus is home to more than 8,500 students.